BrainLesion/panoptica/README.md

 pip install panoptica
 ```

+## Metrics

+> [!NOTE]
+> Panoptica supports a large range of metrics. <br>
+> An overview of the supported metrics and their formulas can be found: [panoptica/metrics.md](https://github.com/BrainLesion/panoptica/tree/main/metrics.md)

 ## Use cases and tutorials

+> [!TIP]
-Jupyter Notebook tutorials featuring various use cases, can be found here: [BrainLesion/tutorials/panoptica](https://github.com/BrainLesion/tutorials/tree/main/panoptica)
+> We provide Jupyter Notebook tutorials featuring various use cases. <br>

-### Metrics

-Panoptica supports a large range of metrics.
-An overview of the supported metrics and their formulas can be found: [panoptica/metrics.md](https://github.com/BrainLesion/panoptica/tree/main/metrics.md)
+> You can explore them here: [BrainLesion/tutorials/panoptica](https://github.com/BrainLesion/tutorials/tree/main/panoptica)

 ### Semantic Segmentation Input